snjesus/xlxd-1/README.md

 # Introduction

+This will build either an **new** kind of XLX reflector *or* a tri-mode XRF reflector.
+The XLX is new because it can support out-going DExtra links, by adding a new DExtra Peer type.
+Please note that you cannot have multiple out-going DExtra links to the same node, but you can have the object source another out-going link back to this reflector, so it is possible to have up to two DExtra links between nodes.
+The XRF reflector supports inbound DExtra, DPlus and DCS connections.
+It also supports out-going DExtra linking with the same restrictions as the XLX reflector.

-This is a (hopefully) improved version of the multi-protocol XLX-Reflector.
+This is an improved version of the multi-protocol Reflector.
 Nearly all std::vector containers have been replaced with std::list containers.
 I believe this is a far better choice for any collection where it is common to delete elements that are not at the end of the collection.
 In most cases, I believe it makes the code handling the containers simpler as well.
-In this version, no classes are derived from any standard containers.
-I consider this highly ill-advised and while the origin XLX server worked using such derivations, it represents a possible problem when considering future development.
+In this package, no classes are derived from any standard containers.
+I consider this highly ill-advised and while the origin XLX server worked using such derivations, it represents a possible serious problem when considering future development.

-The Makefile has been improved to provide automatically generated dependencies.
+The Makefiles have been improved to provide automatically generated dependencies.
 This significantly speeds up updating or improving the code

-The xlxd no longer has a daemon-mode.
+These reflectors no longer has a daemon-mode.
 It is unnecessary for systemd.
 I only support systemd-based operating systems.
-Debian jessie or Ubuntu 18 is recommended.
+Debian 9 or Ubuntu 18 is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
-Also, by default, ambed and xlxd are built without gdb support.
-If you want to add it, copy the `Makefile` in each build directory to `makefile` and modify that file.
+Also, by default, ambed and xlxd or xrfd are built without gdb support.
+If you want to add it, modify the `Makefile` in each build directory.
 Finally, I have designed this repository so that you don't have to modify any file in the repository.
-Follow the instructions below to build your transcoding XLX reflector.
+Follow the instructions below to build your transcoding XLX reflector or tri-mode XRF reflector.

 - 73 de n7tae